-The Joint Due Diligence Standard for Copper, Lead, Nickel and Zinc is designed to enable effective due diligence for producers and/or traders of these metals.
+The Joint Due Diligence Standard for Copper, Lead, Molybdenum, Nickel and Zinc is designed to enable effective due diligence for producers and/or traders of these metals.
 It intends to build on existing standards and looks to provide flexibility for multi-metal producers to include materials intended for the production of metal products other than of principal covered metals at their site(s) as needed.

-The Joint Standard the represents Criterion 31 of the Copper Mark Responsible Production Criteria or can be used for a standalone assessment.
+The Joint Standard represents Criterion 31 of the Copper Mark Responsible Production Criteria or can be used for a standalone assessment.

 Conformance of companies with this Joint Due Diligence Standard will be assessed using The Copper Mark’s Assurance Process or the RMI’s Responsible Minerals Assurance Process.
 The following types of companies are eligible to implement the Joint Due Diligence Standard and undergo an assessment: